Skip to main content

 • Maps and gazetteers.
 Maps and gazetteers (an index or directory listing place names) are useful in determining locations, variant spellings, where to find the records for a certain town, and other details about a certain place.
 See Russian Empire Gazetteers on the FamilySearch Wiki for helpful information about gazetteers covering various areas of the former Russian Empire.
 You can also search the FamilySearch Wiki by the name of a former Russian Empire and/or USSR country for links to maps and gazetteers specific to that country.

 • The internet.
-The existence or non-existence of a more unique surname or place name can be often be supported with additional information by simply searching for that name using a search engine or an online encyclopedia, such as Google or Wikipedia.
+The existence or non-existence of a more unique surname or place name can often be supported with additional information by simply searching for that name using a search engine or an online encyclopedia, such as Google or Wikipedia.

 • Genealogical societies.
 The FamilySearch Wiki includes lists of many specific societies that can aid you in your research.
 These include the Russia Societies page, Ukraine Societies, Lithuania Societies, and more.